Word-building in English

 -ian: Denotes a person belonging to or associated with a particular place, group, or ideology:

-Canadian, historian, vegetarian, musician.
+Canadian, historian, vegetarian, and musician.

 -age: Forms nouns from verbs indicating a collection or group of things, or the action or result of an action: